Suzy Williams: West Coast US

 Williams moved to Los Angeles in 1994 and started her solo jazz torch singing career with pianist Tommy Mars from Frank Zappa’s band.
 She later performed with Van Dyke Parks, Brian Woodbury, and Bruce Langhorne (from Bob Dylan’s band).
 In 1996, she began a nightclub act with accordionist Nick Ariondo.
 Their monthly residency ran for ten years at the Genghis Cohen club in Hollywood.
 Joined by vibes player Kahlil Sabbagh, their diverse repertoire included cool jazz, hot torch, Spanish, French, Portuguese, and classical music.

 In 2002, Williams joined pianist/singer/composer Brad Kay, portraying singer Sophie Tucker and her pianist Ted Shapiro in "An Evening with Sophie Tucker."
 She began writing original songs, often in collaboration with Kay, and has since written over 100 of them.
-Williams and Kay together direct and star in "The Lit Show" that has been a popular annual event since 2006.
+Williams and Kay together direct and star in "The Lit Show" that has been a popular annual event at Beyond Baroque Literary Arts Center in Venice, Los Angeles since 2006.
 The show, produced by Williams's husband, Gerry Fialka, features a survey of songs based on the writings of classic literature authors.

 In 2004 Williams and now-ex-husband Bill Burnett joined with married couple Ginger Smith and Kahlil Sabbagh to expand The Boners into The Backboners, with four-part harmonies reminiscent of The Mamas & the Papas.
 Williams and composer-pianist-conductor Steve Weisberg started performing both original songs and pop hits together in 2007.
 That same year, Williams created a jump-blues 8-piece jazz band named Suzy & Her Solid Senders, performing music from the big-band era, but mostly Williams's original songs in the style of that era.
 She also sings regularly with actress Mews Small, and the two have written songs together.
+Williams has performed twice at Catalina Jazz Club, "one of the prime jazz venues in Los Angeles".

 Film appearances

-Songs including "Bless The Family" by Stormin Norman & Suzy appear on the soundtrack for We Can't Go Home Again, an experimental 1976 film by Nicholas Ray, and in the 2011 documentary Don't Expect Too Much by Susan Ray.
+Songs including "Bless The Family" by Stormin' Norman & Suzy appear on the soundtrack for We Can't Go Home Again, an experimental 1976 film by Nicholas Ray, and in the 2011 documentary Don't Expect Too Much by Susan Ray.

-Williams has appeared in several experimental films by Gerry Fialka, including some made in collaboration with Mark X. Farina, the feature film The Brother Side of the Wake, and others made using a PXL-2000 toy camera as part of the PXL THIS Film Festival.
+Williams has appeared in several experimental films by Gerry Fialka, including some made in collaboration with Mark X. Farina and Bruno Kohfield-Galeano, the feature film The Brother Side of the Wake, and others made using a PXL-2000 toy camera as part of the PXL THIS Film Festival.
 Her voice-over work and singing have been featured in many cartoons by Bill Burnett, including Cow and Chicken and ChalkZone.
 The 2015 film Roseanne for President! documenting Roseanne Barr’s run for the U.S. Presidency in 2012 includes footage of a campaign organized by the Peace and Freedom Party in Venice, Los Angeles where Roseanne gave a speech.
 Williams appears in that footage singing the campaign song "Roseanne Barr None" that she co-wrote with Brad Kay and Brian Woodbury.
 Williams turned down the title role in the 1979 film The Rose, and suggested it to Bette Midler, who took the role.